nadinaham/bootcamp-week1-exercises/README.md

+# NADINE'S NOTES
+css looks very chonky i am sorry,,, i promise i know how to css it just takes a While to get it to look really nice and i spent most of that time on other exercises LOL

 # Week 1 Bootcamp Exercises

 Here are exercises to be completed during hacktime for the first week of the Bootcamp.
 See the README for each exercise for specific directions.